DistributedCollective/bootstrap-continuous-tokens/README.md

-claim-buy-order                               claim a buy order of bonded tokens open-sell-order                               open a sell order of bonded tokens after presale period claim-sell-order                              claim a sell order of bonded tokens
+claim-buy-order                               claim a buy order of bonded tokens open-sell-order                               open a sell order of bonded tokens after presale period claim-sell-order                              claim a sell order of bonded tokens print-system-info                             prints system useful data to montior the presale and the bonding curve status
 ```

 For example, if the `MockedBalanceRedirect` presale was deployed, the following commands can be executed in order to open, contribute and then close it: